privateproxon/TestCensor/README.md

 The current file is adapted to detecting online censorship mechanism in South Korea.

-The program could fail due to update on URL or change in HTML script.
+The program could fail due to an update on URL or change in HTML script.

 The Alexa and KCSC URL on the file is from June 14th, 2020.